Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Analytic extensions of catenoids in

 \subsection{The classification of G-catenoids}

-A \emph{geometric catenoid} (or a \emph{G-catenoid} for short) is a space-like CMC-1 surface in de Sitter $3$-space $S^3_1$ which is invariant under the action of a one-parameter subgroup $G$ of isometries of $S^3_1$ with a common fixed point.
-Such a subgroup $G$ fixes a geodesic, which is called the \emph{axis} of the subgroup $G$.
-We say that a G-catenoid is of \emph{type T} (resp.\ \emph{L}, \emph{S}) if the axis is a time-like (resp.\ light-like, space-like) geodesic.
+A \emph{geometric catenoid} (or a \emph{G-catenoid} for short) is a space-like CMC-1 face in de Sitter $3$-space $S^3_1$ (cf. \cite{F} and \cite{FRUYY}) which is invariant under the action of a one-parameter subgroup $G$ of isometries of $S^3_1$ with a common fixed point.
+Such a subgroup $G$ fixes one or two geodesics, which are called the \emph{axes} of the subgroup $G$.
+We say that a G-catenoid is of \emph{type T} (resp.\ \emph{L}, \emph{S}) if the corresponding axes are time-like (resp.\ light-like, space-like) geodesics.
 The analytic part of a G-catenoid can be considered as a CMC-1 face in the sense of \cite{FKKRUY2}, that is, it can be expressed as

 where $F$ is a holomorphic immersion into $\SL(2,\C)$ defined on a certain Riemann surface.
 Such an $F$ is called the \emph{holomorphic lift} of the surface (cf.\ \cite{FKKRUY2} for details).
 G-catenoids were completely classified by the last author \cite{Y} as in Table~\ref{tab:G-catenoids}.
-(A surface of type LE (resp.\ LH) with holomorphic lift $F_L(\alpha,z)$ is congruent to $F_L(1,z)$ (resp.\ $F_L(-1,z)$).)
+We remark that a surface of type LE (resp.\ LH) with holomorphic lift $F_L(\alpha,z)$ is congruent to $F_L(1,z)$ (resp.\ $F_L(-1,z)$).

+Since the monodromy matrix of the secondary Gauss map of a G-catenoid takes values in $\op{SU}(1,1)$ whose trace is real and less than (resp. greater than, equal to) two, we call such a matrix elliptic (resp. hyperbolic, parabolic).
+So we call $f^{\mu}_{\mathrm{TE}}$ a G-catenoid of type {\rm TE}, since the monodromy of its secondary Gauss map is elliptic.

-From now on, we show that each $G$-catenoid is analytically complete in $S^3_1$ or its suitable analytic extension is analytically complete in $S^3_1$.
+From now on, we show that each G-catenoid or its suitable analytic extension is analytically complete in $S^3_1$.
 Since $S^3_1$ is a properly embedded real analytic submanifold of $\R^4$, all those surfaces are also analytically complete in $\R^4$ (cf. Corollary \ref{cor:deep2}).